SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ..
-XXX we might need a more explicit discussion of what a (possible) suspension point is and how it interacts with the flow of your program, in particular how you can break invarients only between suspension points
+XXX we might need a more explicit discussion of what a (possible) suspension point is and how it interacts with the flow of your program, in particular how you can break invariants only between suspension points

 To indicate that a function or method is asynchronous, you write the ``async`` keyword in its declaration after its parameters,